Policy Change Requests

 - Helpdesk Phone Number - The number users are prompted to call to request the immediate configuration change.

-Shared Key - The shared key is an integral part in processing Immediate requests and is embedded in the configuration.
+Shared Key - The shared key is an integral part in processing Immediate requests and is embedded and encrypted in the configuration.
 The shared key must match in both the Application Control Console and the Help Desk Portal.
 If the shared keys do not match, a response code cannot be created and configuration change will not be authorized for deployment to the user's endpoint.